akherati56/Java-Class/README.md

     2. implement pretty gui window for clients to input data
     3. create connection to server with socket programming
     4. interact with sqlite database on server

+## Extra hard TODO:

+    1. upload code into my vps
+    2. use public-private key for secure connection

+        2.2 if it was possible implement public-private key code